mematt/ml4calibrated450k/README.md

 The benchmarking data set based on the 10,000 most variable CpG probes can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).

 A smaller subset of the reference DNA methylation cohort data containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download at this repository.
-The true class label vector `y` is also directly downloadable from here.
+The true class label vector `y.RData` is also directly downloadable from here.

 ***